Organotechnetium chemistry: Mechanism

 In a step-wise manner, the carboxylate first coordinates to technetium followed by coordination to the adjacent cyclopentadiene (Path A).
 The reaction is thermodynamically driven, given a strong electronic interaction between [^{99m}Tc(CO)_{3}]^{+} and the cyclopentadiene.

 The favorable formation of the {(η^{5}-Cp)Tc} as a driving force for formation of the product 2, prompted the use of the Diels-Ader dimer (HCp-COOH)_{2} (Thiele’s acid) as a precursor to the cyclopentadiene.
 Thermal cracking of 3 typically requires T >160 °C. Reaction of 3 and 1 at 95 °C for 30 min in buffer gave quantitative formation of 2.
 As no free HCp-COOH was observed, in situ retro Diels-Alder and subsequent entry into path A was excluded.

 Examples

 The metal-mediated retro Diels-Alder reaction suggests a general approach to [(Cp-R)^{99m}Tc(CO)_{3}], enable access to a variety of R groups on the Cp ring.

-With the development of this retro Diels-Alder method for synthesis of ^{99m}Tc and Re complexes in aqueous media by the Alberto lab, The labeling of biomolecules with piano-stool like complexes is now possible.
-Enabling access to the development of novel radiopharmaceuticals.
+With the development by the Alberto lab of this retro-Diels–Alder method for synthesizing ^{99m}Tc and Re complexes in aqueous media, the labeling of biomolecules with piano-stool-like complexes is now possible, enabling access to the development of new radiopharmaceuticals.